jschwarzwalder/aws-sdk-php/docs/service/s3-transfer.rst

 Because the ``Transfer`` object returns a promise, these transfers can occur concurrently with other asynchronous promises.

-Customizing the Transfer Manager's commands
+Customizing the Transfer Manager's Commands
 -------------------------------------------

 Custom options can be set on the operations executed by the transfer manager via